 Graphic design PRETTY/UGLY DESIGN

 *The project does not necessarily represent the position of the Administration of the National Cultural Fund.
-AFCN is not responsible for the content of the project or how the results of the project can be used.
+AFCN is not responsible for the project’s content or how the project results can be used.
 These are entirely the responsibility of the beneficiary of the financing.